Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

 In these days of electronic messaging, letter writing seems almost anachronistic.
+Certainly, the drafting of delightful informal letters seems to be something of a dying art.

-Certainly, the drafting of delightful informal letters seems to be something of a dying art while the formal letter can appear alien to primary school children; when would they ever write a letter of complaint to a restaurant, or would they just @ them on Twitter?
+Meanwhile, the formal letter can appear alien to primary school children.
+When would they ever write a letter of complaint to a restaurant, or would they just @ them on X?

 Nevertheless, it is a genre that children are expected to learn at both KS1 and KS2 and there are important skills that are transferable to a range of other forms of communication.
-So, here are some ideas to help you really push the envelope when it comes to teaching the writing of both formal and informal letters.

 Sell writing letters to them

 Whatever your views on letter writing might be, create a sense of enthusiasm and purpose.
 At KS1, where you would only really expect to focus on informal letters, emphasise the joy of receiving them.
-Perhaps you could give it a fictional purpose.
-For example, we have a delightful set of resources based around learning the art of letter writing with Paddington Bear.

 Meanwhile, for older children, we offer a set of resources based around the theme of eating insects – yum!
 This Bug Banquet project builds towards creating a persuasive text in the form of a letter that could be used as evidence for the end of KS2 assessment.

-Even if you have to beg, borrow and steal from your friends and family, gather a wide selection of genuine letters to share with your pupils.
-Pick each sample letter apart to examine the structure and language.
+Pick each sample apart to examine the key features of a letter.
 With KS2 children, compare formal letters with informal ones, focusing on ways of conveying formality such as precise, technical vocabulary, passive voice, subjunctive verb forms and the avoidance of contractions.

-Respect the conventions of letter writing
+Respect the conventions and features of letter writing

-The thing about letters is that people really like the different bits to be in the right place.
-This can be a bit weird for children to get their heads around so why not make it a game?
-I’ve seen these conventions successfully taught by turning it into a sort of jigsaw activity, either on a smart board or using cardboard cut-outs whereby the children need to arrange all the elements – date, sender’s address, recipient’s address, etc. – in the correct place on the page.
+I’ve seen these conventions successfully taught by turning it into a sort of jigsaw activity, either on a smart board or using cardboard cut-outs whereby children need to arrange all the elements – date, sender’s address, recipient’s address, etc. – in the correct place on the page.

-How to write a formal letter, and an informal letter
+How to write formal and informal letters

-Even an informal letter benefits from a plan, so encourage children to organise their ideas before writing.
-With formal letters, however, this takes on even greater significance for two reasons.
-First, there is an expectation that formal letters are concise and to the point (hopefully, pupils would have noticed this in the examples you shared with them), so you need to know beforehand what you want to write.
 Second, there are other conventions, such as starting off by stating why you are writing and often finishing with some explanation of what you want to happen next.
 Getting from one end to the other calls for a logical sequence of ideas, which demands a clear plan.

 Use a writing frame/template